 SSL_CTX_use_certificate_file() loads the first certificate stored in file into ctx.
 The formatting type of the certificate must be specified from the known types SSL_FILETYPE_PEM, SSL_FILETYPE_ASN1.
 SSL_use_certificate_file() loads the certificate from file into ssl.
 See the NOTES section on why SSL_CTX_use_certificate_chain_file() should be preferred.

 SSL_CTX_use_certificate_chain_file() loads a certificate chain from file into ctx.
-The certificates must be in PEM format and must be sorted starting with the subject's certificate (actual client or server certificate), followed by intermediate CA certificates if applicable, and ending at the highest level (root) CA. SSL_use_certificate_chain_file() is similar except it loads the certificate chain into ssl.
+The certificates must be in PEM format and must be sorted starting with the subject's certificate (actual client or server certificate), followed by intermediate CA certificates if applicable, and ending at the highest level (root) CA. There is no corresponding function working on a single SSL object.

 SSL_CTX_use_PrivateKey() adds pkey as private key to ctx.
 SSL_CTX_use_RSAPrivateKey() adds the private key rsa of type RSA to ctx.
 SSL_use_PrivateKey() adds pkey as private key to ssl; SSL_use_RSAPrivateKey() adds rsa as private key of type RSA to ssl.
 If a certificate has already been set and the private does not belong to the certificate an error is returned.
 To change a certificate, private key pair the new certificate needs to be set with SSL_use_certificate() or SSL_CTX_use_certificate() before setting the private key with SSL_CTX_use_PrivateKey() or SSL_use_PrivateKey().